SEE VIDEO BELOW.

-At the Video Club’s first in-person General Meeting since the start of the pandemic on Thursday, September 16, Village Management Services CEO Jeff Parker will bring us up to date on the Village as we emerge from months of COVID shutdown.
-Snacks and socializing at 6:30 pm, program at 7 pm.
-Open without charge to all Village residents and their guests.
+On Thursday, September 16, at the Video Club’s first in-person General Meeting since the start of the pandemic, Village Management Services CEO Jeff Parker brought us up to date on the Village as we emerge from months of COVID shutdown.
+Socializing began at 6:30 pm, followed by the program at 7 pm.
+The event was open in the Video Lab without charge to all Village residents and their guests.

 At Laguna Woods Village, Jeff Parker’s long-term vision as CEO of Village Management Services Inc. has been for Village Management Services to continue building a foundation of quality services provided to residents in the most efficient and effective manner.
 “Our goal is to guide VMS through its continued growth as a first-class service organization with the best and brightest individuals and have fun doing it,” he says.

 The COVID-19 pandemic has presented unique challenges to all of us in the Village, and Mr. Parker’s regular reports on Village Television have provided valuable information and reassurance throughout these difficult months.